-Professor and Chairman of the Menninger Department of Psychiatry & Behavioral Sciences, Baylor College of Medicine; Chairman, Department of Psychiatry, The Methodist Hospital, Houston, Texas.
+Professor and Chairman of the Menninger Department of Psychiatry & Behavioral Sciences, Baylor College of Medicine; Professor in the Menninger Department of Psychiatry & Behavioral Sciences, Baylor College of Medicine; Consulting Staff, The Menninger Clinic, Houston, Texas.

 Dr. Yudofsky’s research and clinical practice focus on two areas: psychopharmacology (the use of medications in the treatment of mental illnesses) and neuropsychiatry (the treatment of mood and behavioral changes associated with brain disorders such as stroke, Alzheimer’s disease, multiple sclerosis and traumatic brain injury).
 For the past twenty years he has been editor-in-chief of the Journal of Neuropsychiatry and Clinical Neurosciences, the official journal of the American Neuropsychiatric Association, of which he has served as president.
 He is the author and editor of over forty medical books, including several of the standard textbooks in psychiatry and neuropsychiatry, over sixty book chapters, and numerous scientific articles.